SwedishLesbian/coterie/docs/technical.md

 - Characters are defined by collections of **descriptive adjective traits** (e.g., "Ferocious", "Intimidating", "Clever")
 - Traits are organized into categories (Physical, Social, Mental, etc.)
 - Tests are resolved by comparing appropriate traits between characters or against difficulty challenges
-- Quantity and quality of traits matter, rather than numeric ratings
+- The number of traits a character possesses in a category represents their overall capability in that area
-- Players select traits that best describe their character's strengths and weaknesses
+- Players select specific traits that best describe their character's abilities and weaknesses
+- Negative traits represent weaknesses that can be exploited by opponents

 #### Tabletop Dot-Based System:
 - Characters have attributes, abilities, disciplines, etc. rated from 1-5 dots